Ota's Welcome Shops

 We have an English menu.
 Campaign: Tell us that you saw Ota City’s official tourist website and we will serve you complimentary refills of rice and egg soup.

 More about: The Nikudon Shop

 A restaurant where you can fully enjoy sea eel tempura and other locally caught fish.
 Fresh ingredients are key to what makes the food taste great.

 More about: Yutaka Gourmet

 There is a variety of cute and tasty cakes, including one with Mashmon, the store’s original mascot.
-Requires a reservation of 3 days in advance for a whole birthday cake, and a week in advan...
+For birthday cakes (whole cakes), please reserve at least three days in advance.

 More about: Marshmallow Monster